 “Something just isn’t right,” McIntyre said between checking syllabi and cross-referencing schedules.
 “I’m always writing a lab report or finishing one of my 15 weekly homework assignments.
 But now, I can’t seem to find anything to accomplish.”

 The Sophomore Mechanical Engineering major says he’s even called all of his professors, asking to be assigned extra work.
 “Only a couple could give me something to do, but it only took 20 minutes.
 One of them even said that they planned this break to ‘give us some free time.’
-Can believe the nerve?”
+Can you believe the nerve?”
 He said, visibly shaken.

 Eventually, McIntyre had to come to terms with the fact there was no more work to do, at which point his roommates say he sat down and stared at the wall, mumbling incoherent gibberish.
 After two days, McIntyre’s mental and physical health are rapidly declining.
 The first night he had no work, a roommate claimed he awoke at 3:00 am to find McIntyre reading the instruction manuals of all the kitchen appliances “for fun.”